Rahul-Birajdar/Student_Profile_App_Using_Java_MySQL/README.md

 Designed and developed a Java-based GUI application that captures and stores student profile information using the following technologies :

-✅ Java : Core programming language
+✅ Java : Core programming language/n
 ✅ Swing : For creating a user-friendly GUI
 ✅ JDBC : For database connectivity
 ✅ MySQL : To store student profiles